valentinbesse/CV/README.md

 # CV
-Just a simple CV in LaTeX.
+Just a simple CV in LaTeX based on twentysecondcv class.